frapposelli/vagrant-vcloud/README.md

     If trying to use a public Catalog from another Organization that process *will* fail.

+*   Wait for catalog item to be ready before processing to next step.

+    If you do a catalog upload, and deploy right after, the catalog item is going through a ovf import process through vSphere which takes some time.

 ### Vagrant Actions ###

 *   Box